 Backline: Necro, Troll, Shadow Fiend, Witch Doctor, Shadow Shaman,

 Synergy: (4) Trolls, (3) Warlocks, (3) Warriors, (2) Beasts, (2) Humans, (1) Demon

 This is an example of a (3) Warriors opening in which you don’t commit for a (6) Warrior strat.
 It’s a mix of the (3) Warriors + Shadow Fiend opening and the Warriors + Trolls strategy from above.
 This is a powerful late game combination because the (4) Trolls synergy buffs the DPS of Shadow Fiend a great deal.
 Moreover, the high auto-attack DPS because of the (4) Troll synergy helps all units life steal a high amount thanks to the (3) Warlocks synergy.
 The (3) Warlocks synergy is easy to get because one of the Trolls (Witch Doctor) is a Warlock.

 The 10th unit, in this case, should be Disruptor because he gives you the (2) Shaman synergy and a very useful late game silence that provides your Trolls + SF with enough time to kill enemy units before they are able to cast their ults.

 Since you have four Warriors and you only need three for the synergy, you can afford to sell one of them (ofc. not Troll) in order to get a higher impact unit.
-You can e.g. swap Axe with Kunkka/Tide (to keep the Beats synergy) or Tusk/Lycan with an earlier Disruptor (to gain the Orc synergy), etc.
+You can e.g. swap Tusk for a Lone Druid if you want to keep the (2) Beast synergy.

 Warriors + Mages is a good combination because the two synergies complement each other - a tanky frontline and a squishy, high-damage backline.